ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

     ### Date-based publisher database update

-    Apply the following database update script for the Date-based publisher:
+    Apply the following database update script for the Date-based publisher.

+    For MySQL:

     ``` sql
     BEGIN;